Remote vs Director — What Each Device Shows

 The two roles, in plain terms

-- The Remote — the device on the tripod doing the primary capture.
-It's running its own pose detection, its own swing detection, and writing the actual video file.
+- A Remote — a device on a tripod doing the capture.
+It runs its own pose detection and swing detection and writes the actual video file.
 It's the one looking at you swing.
+You can pair more than one — for example a face-on phone and a down-the-line phone — and each Remote records its own angle at the same time.

-These names come from the on-screen labels: the iPad shows a Director view, and the iPhone shows a Remote view.
-Most people use iPad as Director + iPhone as Remote, but any combination works — what matters is which device is on the tripod recording you.
+These names come from the on-screen labels: the coordinating device shows a Director view, and each tripod device shows a Remote view.
+The most common setup is iPad or Mac as Director + one or more iPhones as Remotes, but any combination works — what matters is which device is recording you.

 The mental model